M.A. in History

-Duquesne's Graduate History Program is a 2-year, 30-credit Master's program that offers you the choice of three major areas of study--American, European, and Global/International--through three flexible tracks of study: thesis, non-thesis with a minor, and non-thesis without a minor.
+Duquesne's Graduate History Program is a 2-year, 30-credit Master's program that offers three major areas of study--American, European, and Global/International--through three flexible tracks of study: thesis, non-thesis with a minor, and non-thesis without a minor.

-Please note: We do not presently offer online courses or an online degree.
+Please note: We do not offer online courses or an online degree.

 Why Study Graduate History at Duquesne University?

 Our graduate History program is well-suited for advanced students who wish to pursue a Ph.D., secondary school teachers interested in increasing their content knowledge, and individuals who want to work in non-profits, government, or business.

 The Department of History has exciting opportunities for graduate students.
 We have hired six new faculty since 2013, implemented a revised curriculum in 2016, and have developed new research and networking opportunities for students.
 We also expanded our financial assistance with new tuition awards and scholarships, graduate assistantships, and conference and research funding.